top of page

 “Dense.
 Synaptic.
 All energy and brilliance.
 The sonic life of a word lengthened into a new structure for thinking: ‘Armorial Time’s climb paradiddles, / drumming child out childhood, nephew].’
 Channeling so many frequencies of language and insight, fast through him like light in the alive-alive circuitry that is BOOT-less.
 Trace DePass makes me think of an exquisite Gwendolynian sound meeting some of the deep, imagistic transmissions of Joel Dias-Porter or Bob Kaufman.
 Emanation, kiss, plea.
 See: ‘is this flatline moving me, failed, forward, / feathered closer to grace each time; going / mother after mother i wake up as / a dove picking lilies from her black i…’”

-—Aracelis Girmay, author of the black maria (BOA Editions, 2016)
+—aracelis girmay, author of the black maria (BOA Editions, 2016)

 “Formidably inventive and wild.
 DePass’s poems grieve, provoke, memorialize, and inquire after in a language and rhythm thrillingly unlike anything else”